 Almost everyone will receive a bad Christmas gift at least once.
 But seriously?
 Who would give such a thoughtless thing during a joyous occasion?
+How could the person possibly think you'd want this gift?

 Your feelings may be unjustified.
 After all, it’s just a gift, right?
 It could be your anticipation of receiving the perfect gift you’ve been hinting about for weeks that creates your dissatisfaction with the present, or it may be that the person is clueless when it comes to knowing what to give.
 Whatever the case, you need to be gracious and poised, not grumpy and mad, when you offer a kind, “Thank you.”